Kristin V Dunlevy, CPFA, AIF

 What do you attribute your success to?

 I attribute my success to staying humble and not making things too difficult.
-The basics will always be a sound foundation - that's something I've learned throughout my 25-year career.
+The basics will always provide a sound foundation - that's something I learned in second grade and freshman year of college that keeps me grounded.
 I also think about gaining trust, especially in such a fluid period of our democracy and with all the technological changes happening.
 When you can gain trust in this environment, particularly with AI coming out and people not trusting what they're seeing or hearing, that becomes your biggest opportunity.
-Connecting on the human level is the largest opportunity right now, because after COVID and with AI, people have to know that they've got a human on the other side.
+Connecting on the human level is the largest opportunity right now, because after COVID and with AI, people have to know that they've got a humbled human working with them.
 I've also been fortunate to have mentors - local businesswomen who served as a sounding board when I was ready to jump off the edge.
-I think of them as my advisory board, and they love helping.
+I think of them as my advisory board, and they are priceless to me.
+Thank you Thelma, Marianne and mom.

 What’s the best career advice you’ve ever received?